langchain-ai/langsmith-cookbook/feedback-examples/streamlit/README.md

     st.session_state["messages"] = []
 ```

-Then you can define the core logic of the chat model.
-In this example, we are using LangChain's [expression language](https://python.langchain.com/docs/guides/expression_language/) to cleanly model the data flow from input query to prompt to model.
-It's defined below:
+Then you define the core logic of the chat model.
+This example lets you select between two equivalent chains: an LLMChain, and a chain built with LangChain's [expression language](https://python.langchain.com/docs/guides/expression_language/).

+#### Option 1: Expression Language Chain

+The chain built using the LangChain Expression Language can be found in [expression_chain.py](expression_chain.py).
+It looks like the following:

 ```python
 memory = ConversationBufferMemory(return_messages=True)